CortexFlow/cortexflow-blog/_posts/2025-04-20-the-proxy-injector.md

     object: serde_json::Value,
 }
 ```
-Then also we need to declare an AdmissionReview structure to process the admission request
+Next, we define the AdmissionReview structure.
+This wraps the admission request and is used to process it:
 ```
 #[derive(Debug, Deserialize, Serialize)]
 pub struct AdmissionReview {